-“Counterboring” refers to the creation of a round pocket in wood that will accept the head of a screw and allows it to sit below the surface.
+“Counterboring” refers to the creation of a round pocket in wood that will accept the head of a screw, allowing it to sit below the surface.
 Counterbored holes for typical wood screws are 1/2″ diameter and about half this deep, and I like to use a sharp spade bit for creating counterbored holes for wood screws.
-You can see the Snug-Plug below, making some tapered wooden plugs on my drill press in my workshop.
+You can see the Snug-Plug tool below, making some tapered wooden plugs on my drill press in my workshop.

 The main ingredient for success is to have your counterbored holes sized so the plugs fit nicely into them, and get tight just as the plug is being tapped home with a hammer or mallet.
-You can’t be sure that a standard 1/2″ spade bit will be exactly the right size, and this is why you must bore test holes and see.
+You can’t be sure that a standard 1/2″ spade bit will be exactly the right size for this, and this is why you must bore test holes and see.
 Just don’t make the mistake of boring holes in your project without first testing the wooden plugs in the counterbored holes.
 Can you spot the tapered wooden plug installed below in this composite lumber deck board?
 It’s hard to see, but it’s just below the two uninstalled plugs, and just to the right of the modified 1/2″ spade bit.
-The whole tapered plug thing works just as well with plastic lumber as it does with tree lumber.
+As you can see, the whole tapered plug thing works just as well with plastic lumber as it does with tree lumber.

 Are your tapered wooden plugs too loose of a fit in the counterbored holes?
 The best solution is to grind a little metal off the sides of the spade bit, then test again in some scrap wood of the same kind you’re using for the main project.

-Watch the video below for tips on spade bits in general: what they are, how to use them, and, most importantly how to sharp and adjust their width.
+Watch the video below for tips on spade bits in general: what they are, how to use them, and, most importantly how to sharpen the cutting edges and adjust their width.

 I hope you find this technique useful.
 Please consider helping me cover the cost of producing content like this and publishing it.
 Click the “buy me a coffee” button for a safe, simple and fast way to make a contribution.
 Thank you!